Kodluyoruz/taskforce/near-certified-developer-ncd/ncd-submission-criteria/readme.md

 - The repo must include a loom.com video recording of your demo of 3-5 minutes length maximum
 - The repo must include sufficient documentation to standup your project after cloning locally
 - The repo must include some kind of explanation or overview of the intent of your project

+This entire course will help you prepare a successful project submission and give you a very high chance to become a NEAR Certified Developer.